-- 9. Minor modifications are more extensive changes than course housekeeping and can include: - a. changes to module title(s); - b. changes to module aims; - c. changes to module learning outcomes; - d. changes to learning and teaching methods; - e. changes to assessment (including changes to type, weighting between two or more assessments and word count/duration), - f. replacement of existing elective modules; and - g. changes to assessment strategies (such as assessment methods and weightings); - h. changes to course length; - i. changes to mandatory admission requirements beyond the minimum academic requirements set out in Section 5, Chapter 1, paragraph 3; - j. extending the use of a module as acceptable to another course; - k. changes to the course delivery structure (e.g. the semester in which a module is taught). - 10.
+- 9. Minor modifications are more extensive changes than course housekeeping and can include: - a. changes to module title(s); - b. changes to module aims; - c. changes to module learning outcomes; - d. changes to learning and teaching methods; - e. changes to assessment (including changes to type, weighting between two or more assessments and word count/duration), - f. changes to assessment strategies (such as assessment methods and weightings); - g. changes to course length; - h. changes to mandatory admission requirements beyond the minimum academic requirements set out in Section 5, Chapter 1, paragraph 3; - i. extending the use of a module as acceptable to another course; - j. changes to the course delivery structure (e.g. the semester in which a module is taught). - k. changes to mapping of core competencies/assessment criteria, where included on module descriptors - 10.
 Minor Modifications should be proposed by the Course Leader and submitted on the relevant Minor Modification pro forma to the Board of Studies for approval, with the proposed changes clearly marked and appended.
 Agreement from the External Examiner(s) for changes at all levels must be sought and their confirmation should be appended to the documentation.
-No more than one third of the total course credit will be amended by minor modifications in any one academic year.
-A record of this will be kept by the Quality Team to ensure this limit is not exceeded. - 11.
-Consideration must be given not just to the specific changes, but also to the overall impact of the changes on the course as approved.
-Course teams should work with the Quality Office who will advise on whether the changes are minor or major.
-If the course team disagrees with the determination of the Quality Office, the matter
+No more than one third of the total course credit will be amended by minor modifications in any one academic year; this equals 120 credits for a three year undergraduate degree, and 60 credits for a Postgraduate Masters degree A record of this will be kept by the Quality Team to ensure this limit is not exceeded.
+This is to ensure that changes are made within the spirit that was intended, and that substantive elements of the course do not change fundamentally without undergoing revalidation.